 Pushing to provide a superior user experience, enterprises of all kinds are now adopting the latest technologies, including Progressive Web Apps (PWAs), Single-Page Applications (SPA), and React websites.
 Mobile network performance is no longer a concern for these industry leaders who’ve made the shift to headless eCommerce and adopted eCommerce progressive web apps to provide lighting-fast, converting experiences.

 In a direct effort to create more user engagement, Twitter turned to PWA technology to deliver a better user experience and saw major wins.
-Twitter Lite PWA received a 65% increase in pages per session and a 75% increase in Tweets sent.
+Twitter Lite is a great PWA example, as it increased pages per session by 65% and boosted the amount of Tweets sent by 75%.
 By adding data saver mode and optimizing the size of their PWA down to 60kb, their 300+ million active mobile users could quickly navigate through content, even on 2G networks.

 4. Annie Selke

 Annie Selke brings quality home decor to over 170k visitors a month.
 Understanding the importance of website speed on SEO and SEM, the home furnishing company launched their PWA with auto-AMP conversion, on Moovweb’s serverless Backend For Frontend (BFF).
 Annie Selke saw a dramatic 40.41% increase in mobile organic traffic, and cut their browsing speeds to a median load time of 538 ms on the Moovweb XDN.
 Through a combination of AMP, server-side rendering, and PWA technologies, Annie Selke sees an average first-page load time of 0.74s across traffic sources.